Getting ready at the start of the year

 Use of the correct standard version is essential, and this needs to be checked each year against course outlines.

-Schools, make sure your 1 September file submission contains all entries into externally assessed standards.
+Schools, make sure that by 1 September your submitted data contains all entries into externally assessed standards.

 Teachers need to check that entries are correct using Reports in the MyNZQA school portal, and that entries and withdrawals are made in a timely manner to meet published deadlines.